Yidne21/Yidne21/README.md

 ### :man: About Me :
 I am a Software Engineering Student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Ethiopia.
 - 👀 I’m interested in Web development and mobile App development.
-- 🌱 I’m currently Specializing Backend web development on Alx software engineering E-learning programe.
+- 🌱 I’m working as a full-stack developer internship in Addis Software PLC.
 - 💞️ I’m looking to collaborate on any Mern stack project and any python related project.
 ### :telephone_receiver: Contact Me: <div id="badges">
 <a href="https://www.linkedin.com/in/yidnekachew-bantrga-801376234/">